 Here's the strategy parenting and health experts developed for the best trick-or-treat times:

-The day of the week: You'll need to plan a little differently when Halloween falls on a Friday or Saturday, when you can potentially stay out a little later but might want to head home before you're coping with drunk drivers from costume parties.
+The day of the week: When Halloween falls in the middle of the week, parents should be mindful to wrap festivities up at a reasonable time.
+Also be prepared for a sluggish start the next morning, as candy consumption before bedtime may lead to a restless night for little ones.
+You'll need to plan a little differently when Halloween falls on a Friday or Saturday, when you can potentially stay out a little later but might want to head home before you're coping with drunk drivers from costume parties.

 Another tricky situation is when Halloween falls on a Sunday.
 The biggest issues are whether trick-or-treating will clash with the church crowd.
 If your city doesn't determine whether trick-or-treating will occur on Saturday instead, you'll need to survey the neighbors to see what their plans are.
 Most debates online settle on sticking with Oct.
 31 for trick-or-treating regardless of the day of the week, but your area might be different.